FiAnA12/UAS-Assessing-Computer-Vision-under-Security-constraints/README.md

 | 4 — Worst-Case | Maximum security + most constrained network | 12 |
 | **Total** | | **78** |

-Each run processes 180 frames (6 seconds at 30 fps) across six traffic density scenarios (low: 2–3 UAS, medium: 4–6 UAS, high: 7–10 UAS).
+Each full dissertation run processes the complete replay scenario duration, approximately 3,600–5,400 frames per scenario at 30 fps.
+For quick functional testing, the script can be run with a reduced frame count such as 180 frames.

 ---